juand-r/naacl-2019-notes/README.md

 - (Poster) **Attentive Convolution: Equipping CNNs with RNN-style Attention Mechanisms.
 Wenpeng Yin and Hinrich Schütze**
 - (Could not attend) **Attention is not Explanation**
 - (Could not attend) **Convolutional Self-Attention Networks.
 Baosong Yang et al.**
+- (Could not attend) Saliency Learning: Teaching the Model Where to Pay Attention.
+Reza Ghaeini, Xiaoli Fern, Hamed Shahbazi and Prasad Tadepalli

 ## Tasks